SharePoint/sp-dev-provisioning-templates/tenant/PageTransformationUI/README.md

 ![page transformator web part](assets/PageTransformationUIarchitecture.png)

+**Note** - There might be small differences between the screenshot from the [SharePoint look book](https://spdesign.azurewebsites.net) and the end results of the template.
+Template automation will get you as close as possible given certain API level automation.
+Templates are also designed to be as independent as possible, which has resulted some compromises on the implementation.

-# Pre-requirements
+# Prerequisites

-Here are current pre-requirements for making this solution work in your tenant.
+Here are current prerequisites for making this solution work in your tenant.

 > **Important**:
 > You do have to setup the needed Azure function app upfront.
 See https://github.com/SharePoint/sp-dev-modernization/blob/master/Solutions/PageTransformationUI/docs/deploymentguide.md#step-1-setup-the-azure-side for details on how to do that.